-There are handful of apps that can help you recover your device.
+There are handful of apps that can help you recover your phone.
 But this is only possible if you have them installed on your phone before such mishap occurs.

 You can even remotely wipe all the data on the missing device at the click of a button if all recovery efforts proves futile.